-assess that if she acts alone, she will be subject to an expected liability of \$90, with another she will be subject to \$45 (90/2), and as part of a group of three she will be subject to \$30 (90/3).
-To do this, each party must be able to assess the benefits and costs of the activity, understand that in case of an injury each of the participants will be held liable, and be able to assess whether enough participants would engage in the activity so that she can expect a profit.
+A major limitation of the model is its reliance on the parties' ability to engage in an ex-ante cost-benefit calculation.
+In the drag race hypothetical discussed in Example 1, the participants must be able to estimate their expected liability.
+Each should be able to assess that if she acts alone she will be subject to an expected liability of \$90, with another to \$45 (90/2) and as part of a group of three to \$30 (90/3).
+To do this, each party must be able to assess the benefits and costs of the activity, to understand that in case of an injury each of the participants will be held liable, and to be able to assess whether enough participants would engage in the activity so that she can expect a profit.

 These assumptions are realistic and likely to be present in many cases.
-To begin with, each actor should be able to assess how much she is willing to pay or accept to engage in a certain activity-that is, to assess the expected benefits. determination is not unique to tortfeasors.
-When one pays for a hunting license, a ticket to participate in a game of paintball, or to sit in a front row on a racetrack, she must value the activity (at least ex ante) more than the amount she paid.
+To begin with, each actor should be able to assess how much she is willing to pay or accept to engage in a certain activity-that is, to asses the expected benefits.
+The determination is not unique to tortfeasors.
+When one pays for a hunting license, a ticket to participate in a game of paintball or to sit in a front row on a racetrack, she must value the activity (at least ex-ante) more than the amount she paid.
 So too is the case with the professional driver who is enticed to participate in a race for a certain salary or a promised prize; or the factory that decides to erect a new production facility.
 Calculating the expected cost requires a determination of the severity and probability of the harm and, for this reason, may seem more complicated.
-But, proxies are available.
-For example, in some cases, the actors can simply estimate the maximum expected liability and use it as a benchmark.212
+But proxies are available.
+For example, the actors can simply estimate the maximum expected liability and use it as a benchmark.